csillaout/Python/README.md

 I am going to complete

 - Python 3 Fundamentals on Pluralsight and learn about the following: Data Types, Conditionals and Imports, List and Loops, Dictionaries, JSON, and Pip, Functions, Classes and Objects, Working with Files.
-- FastAPI documentation - beginner tutorial
+- FastAPI documentation - beginner tutorial & Pluralsight: FastAPI Fundamentals
-- Pytest
+- Pytest - Pluralsight: Testin in Python3
-- GitLab
+- GitLab - Setting up my account.
+Pluralsight GitLab 16 Fundamentals

-  I will also use Codecademy and deepen my knowledge on the above mentioned categories While follow the courses I will code along and store every little exercise on GitHub in my Python repo
+  I will also use Codecademy and deepen my knowledge on the above mentioned categories While follow the courses I will code along and store every little exercise on GitHub/Gitlab in my Python repo

   Project: WebApp/API. finding dataset, build and API to access this data and display on a UI